MattOz/Code-Quiz/README.md

 Code Quiz

 In this project I created a basic quiz application using javascript, html, and css.
+Some concepts that were used in this project include the document object model, event listeners, timers, and local storage.

 [GitHub Repository](https://github.com/MattOz/Code-Quiz)